 As an admin user for your Zendesk Suite account, you have access to either all or just some of the products in Zendesk Suite.
 What access you have depends on how your Zendesk user profile has been configured.
 For the sake of this section, let’s assume you're an admin user with complete access to everything in your Zendesk Suite (user access and roles are explained below in Accessing admin settings in Zendesk Suite.

-To get started using Zendesk Suite, you sign in to Zendesk and you’ll see the Home page in Support, which includes the dashboard and getting started tasks for admins.
+To get started using Zendesk Suite, you sign in to Zendesk and you’ll see getting started tasks for admins.

 The individual product and suite settings and configuration options that admins have access to are located in several places.
-In the individual products such as Support, Chat, and Explore, you can find the admin settings by locating the Admin icon in the left-side toolbar, as shown here for Support.
+In the individual products such as Chat, and Explore, you can find the admin settings by locating the Admin icon () in the left-side toolbar for each product dashboard.
+For Support, admin settings are located in Admin Center.

 In Guide, you access the admin settings and tools from the top navigation bar (via the Guide admin link).
 This is because the default view of Guide is the help center, which is what your end users also see.
 The top navigation bar is only displayed to admins and agents.